minhdang10/camping_oracle/README.md

 # Oracle SQL Developer
-Fall 2019 Data Warehousing assignment: writing SQL on an Oracle's schema with Excel and Tableau visualizations.
+Writing SQL on an Oracle's schema with Excel and Tableau visualizations.